 Appointments are necessary and seating is limited.
-If you do not have access to the internet, please contact the Test Center at 860-512-3304.
-Your Banner ID number, listed on your acceptance letter, is required to schedule this appointment.
-After receiving your acceptance letter with your Banner ID number, please go to www.manchestercc.edu/testing to schedule your test time.
+If you do not have access to the internet, please contact the Testing Center at 860-512-3596.
+Your Banner ID, listed on your acceptance letter, is required to schedule this appointment.
+After receiving your acceptance letter with your Banner ID, please go to www.manchestercc.edu/testing to schedule your test time.

 An exemption may be granted for completion of college English composition or college mathematics courses with a grade of “C” or better (a copy of the college transcript/grade report is required as verification) or achieving a score of 450 or above on the verbal portion of the SAT exam and 500 or better on the math portion of the SAT exam (a copy of scores are required for verification).
 Exemption request forms are available in the Admissions office, L156.
 The approved exemption request form needs to be presented to the test administrator with a photo ID on the testing day.

 STEP #5 – For credit-free students only:

 Students in these programs only need to fill out the credit-free registration form in the back of the credit-free catalog or on the college website once they have met with the WIOA advisor.

 Credit-free students may be required to complete a different assessment test.
 Please see program descriptions for any specific prerequisite assessment requirements.

 STEP #6 – Make an appointment for advising.